vanisingh7696-ui/to-do-project/CONTRIBUTION.md

 d.
 Optimized performance of both frontend and backend.

-👨‍💻 Member 7 – Documentation & Deployment (Prakhar Wadhwani)
+👨‍💻 Member 7 – Documentation & Deployment (Prakhar Wadhwani,Roll.no:25/WD-FSWD-A4/AUG-6578 )

 a.
 Prepared the project report, user manual, and contribution sheet.